xiaolw95/NetMoss2/README.md

 |  ... ... |        |        |        |

 ##### Network construction
 For convenience, we also provide a `netBuild` function to build microbial networks from abundance tables.
 To use this function, users are asked to provide abundance directories (contain case and control abundance tables).
-Network matrix will be output to the same directories automatically.
+Network matrix will be output to the same parent directories automatically.
 For single file usage, users are asked to provided the abundance matrix only.
+NOTE: The `netBuild` function will creat "net_case_dir" and "net_control_dir" directories and output the network results into them.
+If the same directories exist, this step will be skipped.
 ```
 netBuild(case_dir = case_dir,
          control_dir = control_dir,
          method = "sparcc")
 ```
 `case_dir:`  the directory or a single file of case data.
 `control_dir:`  the directory or a single file of control data.